 Hinton, L. (2001).
 Language revitalization: An overview.
 In L. Hinton & Hale (Eds.), The green book of language revitalization in practice (pp. 3 -18).
 San Diego, CA: Academic Press.

-Krass, M. (1998).
+Krauss, M. (1998).
 The condition of Native North American languages: The need for realistic assessment and action.
 International Journal of the Sociology of Language, 132, 9-21.

 Lambert, W.E.
 (1977).
 The effects of bilingualism on the individual: Cognitive and socio-cultural consequences.
 In P. Hornby (Ed.), Bilingualism: Psyschological, social and educational implications.
 New York: Academic Press.